emberjs/rfcs/.github/PULL_REQUEST_TEMPLATE/advance-to-released.md

 An RFC is moved into "Released" when the above is verified by consensus of the relevant team(s) via a PR to update the stage.
 </details>

-## Actions
+## Checklist to move to Released

 - [ ] The work is published in stable versions of the relevant package(s)
-- [ ] Deviations from the original RFC are noted at the top of the RFC
+- [ ] Deviations from the original RFC are noted in the RFC
 - [ ] Release packages and dates are updated in the RFC frontmatter